AlexTelon/FlexiCharge-Backend/.github/pull_request_template.md

 - [ ] My code is properly commented where needed
 - [ ] I have updated the documentation with my changes/additions
 - [ ] I have reviewed my code before creating this pull request
+- [ ] I have made sure that I am targeting the correct branch